 Tokyo Stocks Lower

-Meanwhile, the yield on the 10-year Japanese government bond was unquoted in early trading.
-It settled at 1.330 percent on Wednesday and its price stood at 103.96 yen.
+The yield on the benchmark 10-year Japanese government bond was unquoted in early trading.
+On Tuesday, it settled at 1.6400 percent and its price stood at 101.37.

 On the Net: